giacfalk/Electrification_SSA_data/README.md

 The original dataset is available at: http://dx.doi.org/10.17632/kn4636mtvg

-The data descriptor manuscript is available at: xxx
+The data descriptor manuscript, published on Scientific Data, is available at: http://dx.doi.org/10.1038/s41597-019-0122-6